tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * **Tittle:** `Available CryptoCurrencies`
 * **Subtitle:** `Choose one crypto to convert`

-Next, explain to students that each option will appear as a button on the card, so a tittle should be defined for each one together with a value; the value is taken from the values defined when the custom slot type is created.
-In this demo, you will see three possible values on the _Button value_ dropdown list as it is shown below.
+Next, explain to students that each option will appear as a button on the card, so a tittle should be defined for each one together with a value; the value is taken from the values assigned when the custom slot type is created.
+In this demo, you will see three possible values on the _Button value_ dropdown list, as it is shown below.
 Once you finish, click on the _Save_ button con continue.

 ![Card slot values](Images/card-slot-values.png)